cameronmcginley/course-dashboard/src/README.md

 Steps

-1. Clone the WPD-CourseSignIn-WebDashboard GitHub repository
+1. Clone the GitHub repository

    - Open "Command Prompt" on Windows
    - Move to the desired folder you would like to put this repository into